 Admittedly, I’m a total novice when it comes to Black & White developing.
 I’m fairly solid with C-41, but it’s a straightforward thing: one time, one temperature for all films.* But B&W is a completely different animal: multiple developers, multiple dilutions, multiple agitation techniques, multiple times.
 Even with one developer (D76, in my case), there are multiple potential dilutions, though people generally recommend to dilute no more that 1+1.
 But within the D76 stock and 1+1 umbrellas, each film and each ISO has its own recommended time—even two ISO 400 films from the same manufacturer (HP5+ and Kentmere 400) have different recommended times.
 As everything has come out fine enough so far, I haven’t kept many notes: shame on me, I guess.

-So when this roll of ancient Ansco came out very dense, I was at a loss to figure out where I went wrong, until I found this post at The Online Darkroom: the negatives from this roll look much like the example of Overexposed, Normally Developed.
+So when this roll of ancient Ansco came out very dense, I was at a loss to figure out where I went wrong, until I found this post at Olympus Life Science: the negatives from this roll look much like the example of Overexposed, Correct Development (about halfway down the page).
 The overall density is too high, the shadows are nearly black, the highlights are very dense, and the overall contrast is very low.

 So 125 is no good and/or 13 minutes in D76 1+1 at ~68℉ is too long.
 I have another roll left to shoot, so maybe I’ll try it at 200 and soup it for 12 minutes… or maybe I’ll shoot it at 50 and soup it for 5.5 or 6 minutes…

 When I get ready to shoot it, I guess I’ll decide… 24 or so frames left of it to shoot.